 Viruses exist on the edge between life and death.
 They are acellular, or nonliving, agents that require living organisms as hosts to survive.
-This is unlike other pathogens, such as bacteria or fungi, which are cellular organisms that can survive independent of another living organism.
-Viruses are truly a twisted spectacle of nature, for they aren’t even a full cell.
+This is unlike other pathogens, such as bacteria or fungi, which are cellular organisms that can survive independently of another living organism.
+Viruses are truly a twisted spectacle of nature, for they aren’t even a full cells.
 They are actually smaller than bacteria and are usually only made up of a few genes.

 All viruses operate under the same objective and roughly follow the same five steps:

 - Avoid Immune Cells

 The actual mechanisms of these five steps are far more complex, but for the sake of simplicity, we’ll leave it at that.
 Bottom line is that a virus’ main goal is to infect its living host and wreak havoc amongst other cells.

 There are currently only a handful of cannabis viruses that have been studied and published about.
 These viruses will be the focal point of this article and include:

 - Lettuce Chlorosis Virus